 Once the soup is done.
 Pour into ramekins or deep bowls.
 Make sure they are oven safe.
 These are close to the ones I used…click here!
 Fill to just about 3/4 or so.
 Add in the toasted French bread.
 Cover the entire surface with a few layers of the Gruyere Cheese.
 Place under broiler until the cheese melts and turns a golden brown!

-Garnish with a few fresh thyme leaves and ENJOY!
+Garnish the French Onion Soup with a few fresh thyme leaves and ENJOY!